 - You have ankle or foot weakness.

-Peroneal nerve injury - foot drop; Foot drop palsy; Peroneal neuropathy; Drop foot
+Peroneal nerve injury - foot drop; Fibular nerve injury; Foot drop palsy; Fibular neuropathy; Peroneal neuropathy; Drop foot

 Del Toro DR, Seslija D, King JC.
 Fibular (peroneal) neuropathy.
-In: Frontera WR, Silve JK, Rizzo TD, eds.
+In: Frontera WR, Silver JK, Rizzo TD, eds.
 Essentials of Physical Medicine and Rehabilitation.
 4th ed.
 Philadelphia, PA: Elsevier; 2019:chap 75.

 Katirji B. Disorders of peripheral nerves.
 In: Jankovic J, Mazziotta JC, Pomeroy SL, Newman NJ, eds.
 Bradley and Daroff's Neurology in Clinical Practice.
 8th ed.
 Philadelphia, PA: Elsevier; 2022:chap 106.

 Thompson PD, Nutt JG.
 Gait disorders.
 In: Jankovic J, Mazziotta JC, Pomeroy SL, Newman NJ, eds.
-Bradley's and Daroff's Neurology in Clinical Practice.
+Bradley and Daroff's Neurology in Clinical Practice.
 8th ed.
 Philadelphia, PA: Elsevier; 2022:chap 25.

 Review Date 4/29/2023